larsonjj/generator-yeogurt/README.md

 A generator for creating static sites.
 Helps you harness the power of your favorite tools: [Jade](http://jade-lang.com/) or [Nunjucks](https://mozilla.github.io/nunjucks/), [Gulp](http://gulpjs.com), ES6/2015, and much more!

-> NOTE: If you want to create an Application using [React](http://facebook.github.io/react/), [React Router](https://github.com/rackt/react-router), and [Baobab](https://github.com/Yomguithereal/baobab), be sure to check out [generator-neopolitan](https://github.com/larsonjj/generator-neopolitan)

 # Table of Contents

 - [Features](#features)